cp9321/RNNs-comparison/README.md

 ## Technologies and Launch
-This code it’s written in Python, and uses Tensorflow and the Keras libraries for the specific deep learning functionalities.
+The code it’s written in Python, and uses Tensorflow and the Keras libraries for the specific deep learning functionalities.

 It’s strongly recommended to launch it using a GPU, to keep the execution time reasonable.
 If you don’t have one, you can use Google Colab, that is the environment in which this project has been developed.